easolhq/easolhq.github.io/docs/site_styles/design_tokens.md

 | `--border-neutral-accessible` | Standard accessible border from neutral scale; 3:1 |
 | `--border-accent-accessible` | Accessible border from accent scale; 3:1 |

+The accessible border tokens select the subtlest colour from their scale that still meets 3:1 against their respective surface, preferring a lighter border on dark surfaces and a darker border on light surfaces.

 `--border-muted` targets a subtle contrast band (typically around 1.7–2.4, with tolerance when the palette is constrained).
 It also flips direction by background luminance:
 - lighter border on dark backgrounds
 - darker border on light backgrounds